 Ophthalmic Medical Assistant

-The ophthalmic assistant is a technical worker who assists an ophthalmologist in providing direct patient care as well as in medical office organization/administration.
+The ophthalmic assistant is a healthcare worker who assists an ophthalmologist in providing direct patient care as well as in medical office organization/administration.
 Duties include taking medical histories, vision testing, lensometry, basic tonometry, and the care and maintenance of equipment used in the clinical setting.
-Graduates will be qualified to sit for the national certification exam.
+Graduates will be qualified to sit for the national certification exam administered by the International Joint Commission on Allied Health Personnel in Ophthalmology.

-The Ophthalmic Medical Assisting (OPHT) Program is a two-semester program.
-Students start the program in the Fall Semester and graduate at the end of the Spring Semester, and are awarded a Certificate of Technical Studies in Ophthalmic Medical Assisting.
+The Ophthalmic Medical Assisting (OPHT) Program is a three-semester program.
+Students start the program in the Fall Semester and graduate at the end of the Summer Semester, and are awarded a Certificate of Technical Studies in Ophthalmic Medical Assisting.

 Students may also qualify to receive an Associate of General Studies degree concurrently.
 Students should consult with their academic advisor to determine qualification.